NextSDS Logo

 Supply fresh air or oxygen; call for doctor.
 In case of unconsciousness place patient stably in side position for transportation.

-Symptoms: Irritation to the respiratory system.
+Symptoms: Mists, vapours, droplets or sprays can cause irritation to the respiratory system.

 Skin contact

 Treat affected skin with cotton wool or cellulose.
 Then wash and rinse thoroughly with water and a mild cleaning agent.
+If skin irritation continues, consult a doctor.
 Immediately wash with water and soap and rinse thoroughly for at least 15 min.
-If skin irritation continues, consult a doctor.

 Eye contact